andy-zhangtao/tiny-srv/README.md

 # tiny-srv
-A tiny web server for mock test
+> A tiny web server for mock test.
+Use SLEEP control sleep time (second)

 # API